apache/airflow/.github/SECURITY.md

 dependencies of Airflow with dependencies in Airflow Docker reference image - there is a page that describes how the
-[Airflow reference Image is fixed at release time](https://airflow.apache.org/docs/docker-stack/index.html#fixing-images-at-release-time) and providing helpful instructions explaining general instruction on how you can build your own image and manage dependencies of Airflow in your own image.
+[Airflow reference Image is fixed at release time](https://airflow.apache.org/docs/docker-stack/index.html#fixing-images-at-release-time) and providing helpful instructions explaining how you can build your own image and manage dependencies of Airflow in your own image.

 **Please send one plain-text email for each vulnerability you are reporting including explanation